-- for chargeable persons the self-correction must take place within twelve months of the due date for filing the return/self-assessment - for VAT, the self-correction must take place before the due date for filing the Income Tax or Corporation Tax return for the chargeable period within which the relevant VAT period ends - for the PAYE/PRSI/USC annual return, the self-correction must take place within twelve months of the due date for filing the annual return - Self-correction for CAT must take place within twelve months of the due date for filing the return.
+- for chargeable persons the self-correction must take place within twelve months of the due date for filing the return/self-assessment - for VAT, the self-correction must take place before the due date for filing the Income Tax or Corporation Tax return for the chargeable period within which the relevant VAT period ends - for the PAYE/PRSI/USC annual return, the self-correction must take place within twelve months of the due date for filing the annual return

-- For Stamp Duty, the self-correction must take place within twelve months of the 'specified return date'.
-[Section 14A (1) Stamp Duties Consolidation Act, 1999] In the case of the various stamp duty levies, self-correction must take place within twelve months of the due date for the submission of the return for the period in question. - For Excise Duties, the self-correction must take place within twelve months of the due date for filing the return/warrant. - Self-correction without penalty for Local Property Tax (LPT) must take place within twelve months of the return filing date. - for Relevant Contracts Tax, in cases where a deduction authorisation was obtained from Revenue, the self-correction must take place within twelve months of the due date for filing the monthly or quarterly online return.
+- Self-correction for CAT must take place within twelve months of the due date for filing the return. - For Stamp Duty (excluding levies), the self-correction must take place within twelve months of the 'specified return date', as defined in section 14A(1) Stamp Duties Consolidation Act, 1999.
+In the case of the various stamp duty levies (Part 9 Stamp Duties Consolidation Act 1999), self-correction must take place within twelve months of the due date for the submission of the statement for the period in question. - For Excise Duties, the self-correction must take place within twelve months of the due date for filing the return/warrant. - Self-correction without penalty for Local Property Tax (LPT) must take place within twelve months of the return filing date. - for Relevant Contracts Tax, in cases where a deduction authorisation was obtained from Revenue, the self-correction must take place within twelve months of the due date for filing the monthly or quarterly online return.